ietf-wg-acme/acme/draft-ietf-acme.md

 why they failed the challenge.

 Different challenges allow the server to obtain proof of different aspects of control over an identifier.
-In some challenges, like Simple HTTP and DVSNI, the client directly proves its ability to do certain things related to the identifier.
+In some challenges, like HTTP and TLS SNI, the client directly proves its ability to do certain things related to the identifier.
 In the Proof of Possession challenge, the client proves historical control of the identifier, by reference to a prior authorization transaction or